mscherotter/UrbanSketchers/README.md

 # Urban Sketchers
 Work in Progress by Michael S. Scherotter

-Urban Sketchers Mobile App to map urban sketches from around the world
+Urban Sketchers Mobile App will map urban sketches from around the world.